Victor Loturi: Return to Cavalry FC

 After attending Mount Royal University for a year, Loturi was drafted by Cavalry FC in the 2021 CPL–U Sports Draft and was ultimately re-signed by the club on a developmental contract on June 18, 2021.
 Unlike in his first stint, now Loturi was a key player for Cavalry, appearing in all but two of the clubs matches.
 Cavalry finished in second place in the regular season, but in the playoffs were defeated in semifinals.
 At the end of the season, Loturi was nominated for Best U-21 Canadian of the Year award, but did not win it.

 In January 2022, Cavalry announced that they had re-signed Loturi for the 2022 and 2023 seasons, with an option for 2024.
 On June 16, 2022 Loturi was named to CPL's Gatorade Team of the Week for Week 10.

 Ross County

 On June 21, 2022, Cavalry FC announced that Loturi had been transferred to Scottish Premiership side Ross County on a six-figure transfer fee, with Cavalry retaining a sell-on clause.
-On July 16 he made his debut for Ross County, coming on as a substitute for Yan Dhanda in a Scottish League Cup match against Dunfermline Athletic.
-Loturi scored his first goal for the Staggies on July 23, netting the opener in a 7-0 thrashing of East Fife in the Scottish League Cup.
+On July 16, he made his debut for Ross County, coming on as a substitute for Yan Dhanda in a Scottish League Cup match against Dunfermline Athletic.
+Loturi scored his first goal for the Staggies on July 23, netting the opener in a 7-0 win over East Fife in the Scottish League Cup.

+CF Montréal

+On January 28, 2025, Loturi moved to Major League Soccer club CF Montréal on a free transfer, signing a two-year contract with the club, with options for the 2027 and 2028 seasons.